Azure/azure-event-hubs-spark/docs/spark-streaming-eventhubs-integration.md

 * [Deploying](#deploying)

 ## Linking
-For Scala/Java applications using SBT/Maven project defnitions, link your application with the following artifact:
+For Scala/Java applications using SBT/Maven project definitions, link your application with the following artifact:

 ```
   groupId = com.microsoft.azure
   artifactId = azure-eventhubs-spark_2.11
+  version = 2.3.15

+or

+  groupId = com.microsoft.azure
+  artifactId = azure-eventhubs-spark_2.12
-  version = 2.3.13
+  version = 2.3.15
 ```

 For Python applications, you need to add this above library and its dependencies when deploying your application.